Equality, Diversity and Inclusion

 Equalty, Diversity and Inclusion Committee

-The School’s Equality, Diversity and Inclusion Committee develops and implements strategies and policies to ensure that staff and students are treated solely on the basis of their merits, abilities and potential, regardless of gender, race, colour, nationality, ethnic/national origin, age, socio-economic background, disability, religious/political beliefs, family circumstances or sexual orientation.
-It meets at least four times a year and also prepares the School's Athena SWAN submissions.
+The School’s Equality, Diversity and Inclusion Committee develops and implements strategies and policies to ensure that staff and students are treated solely on the basis of their merits, abilities and potential.
+We support staff and students regardless of gender, race, colour, nationality, ethnic/national origin, age, socio-economic background, disability, religious/political beliefs, family circumstances or sexual orientation.
+The Committee meets at least four times a year and also prepares the School's Athena SWAN submissions.

 In addition to implementing the University's Equality & Diversity strategies the School also offers:

-- paid maternity leave for Home/EU postgraduate research students
+- paid parental leave for Home/EU postgraduate research students

 - informal flexible working